ahmad88me/sphinx-docs-action/README.md

 * github-token:
     - description: 'GitHub token to push changes.
 You can simply use ${{ secrets.GITHUB_TOKEN }}'
     - required: true
+* readme:
+    - description: 'The path to the readme fiel to be included in the docs index'
+    - required: false

 ## How to use
 1. Create a workflow with the following yml code.